 Also, note that I didn’t mention anything about sex, ethnic background, religion, or any one of a thousand ways that we as people divide ourselves into groups.

 I’m more about inclusion than exclusion, so everyone is welcome here.
 Take a look at my post on “A Friend Asked Me To Warn You.” for what I feel about inclusion.

-While I proactively want to help people who are qualified but under represented as a group, my first priorities are that they be the very best.
+While I proactively want to help people who are qualified but underrepresented as a group, my first priorities are that they are the very best.

 I’ll let my track record on diversity in speaker selection stand for itself.

 So what if you want to be a speaker?